Recipe Overview

 • Place meatballs in prepared pan, close together but not touching.

-• Bake for 12 to 15 minutes (for meatballs that will be cooked additionally in a sauce or casserole) or for 15 to 18 minutes, until the internal temperature reaches at least 165°F and the tops are browned. (see note)
+• Bake for 12 to 15 minutes for meatballs that will be cooked additionally in a sauce or casserole, or for 15 to 18 minutes, until the internal temperature reaches at least 165°F and the tops are browned (see note #3).

 Notes

-• Instead of baking the meatballs, try air fryer meatballs.
-Same meatball recipe, different cooking method.
+5. Air fryer meatballs: Instead of baking the meatballs, try air fryer meatballs.
+It’s the same meatball recipe, with a different cooking method.

 Serving: 5meatballs, Calories: 458kcal, Carbohydrates: 16g, Protein: 37g, Fat: 27g, Saturated Fat: 10g, Polyunsaturated Fat: 13g, Cholesterol: 158mg, Sodium: 536mg, Fiber: 2g, Sugar: 4g